You are here

 What to do if you can’t get Ozempic

-It may take several months for Ozempic supply to return to normal.
-If you are taking different diabetes medicine or another type of medicine that was prescribed for you during the shortage, you should continue taking that medicine until Ozempic is available at your regular pharmacy and you have spoken to your doctor about your ongoing treatment.
+If you are taking different diabetes medicine or another type of medicine that has been prescribed for you during the Ozempic shortage, you should continue taking that medicine.

-Please also be aware that semaglutide products that may be offered online have not been checked for safety, quality or effectiveness by the TGA, and that buying prescription medicines online without a valid prescription is not encouraged and is illegal.
+Please also be aware that Ozempic (semaglutide) products that may be offered online have not been checked for safety, quality or effectiveness by the TGA, and that buying prescription medicines online without a valid prescription is not encouraged and is illegal.

 This webpage is updated as soon as information changes.
 The TGA also updates supply information about Ozempic on the Medicine Shortage Reports Database.

 What the TGA can’t do during a medicine shortage